Hedge funds line up bets on Spain's debt woes

-Managers have been exploiting what they see as the mispricing of credit default swaps (CDS), government and corporate bonds and stocks, after months of growing market concern that Spain might need an international bailout, using relative value trades - betting on one security versus another.
+Managers have been exploiting what they see as the mispricing of credit default swaps, government and corporate bonds and stocks, after months of growing market concern that Spain might need an international bailout, using relative value trades - betting on one security versus another.

 "There's probably more juice for relative value trades than directional plays," said one fund of funds manager who spoke on condition of anonymity.